Why more people aren’t attending college - NewsBreak

 Why more people aren’t attending college

-Obvious signs point to the pandemic, as COVID-19’s stay-at-home measures have disrupted the traditional high school to college pipeline, but the novel disease also set off a chain of economic events, including the supply chain crisis and inflation, which have exacerbated the issue, causing money constraints and increasing costs.
+Obvious signs point to the pandemic, as COVID-19 stay-at-home measures have disrupted the traditional high school to college pipeline, but the novel disease also set off a chain of economic events.
+In addition to the supply chain crisis and inflation, have exacerbated the issue, causing money constraints and increasing costs.

 “If we see declines in FAFSA applications or renewals, then that, you know, is kind of the canary in the coal mine … about how many students would expect to be on campus in the fall,” Debaun said on NewsNation’s “Rush Hour” on Wednesday.